jschaefer619/Parler_Network_Analysis/README.md

 # Introduction

 On January 6th, 2021, a group of right-wing Insurrectionists stormed the US Capitol.
-The Insurrectionists were able to breach the US Captiol Building itself, leading to the evacuation of the Senate and House Chambers.
+The Insurrectionists were able to breach the US Capitol Building itself, leading to the evacuation of the Senate and House Chambers.
 [Five people died and over 140 were injured](https://www.theguardian.com/us-news/2021/jan/08/capitol-attack-police-officer-five-deaths).

-The role of the right wing social media website Parler was instrumental in the planning and publicity of the Insurrection.
-Many Parler users expressed pro-trump, violent sentiment on the Platform.
-In response to Parler's culpability in this event, [Amazon Web Services dropped support for managing parler's cloud infrastrucure](https://slate.com/technology/2021/02/parler-capitol-riot-proud-boys-skysilk.html).
+The right-wing social media website Parler was instrumental to the Insurrection - it was a major part of the commmunication infrastructure for the extremists: leading to the planning, execution, and virality of the Riots.
+Many Parler users expressed pro-trump, conspiratorial, and violent sentiment on the Platform.
+In response to Parler's culpability in this event, [Amazon Web Services dropped support for managing parler's cloud infrastructure](https://slate.com/technology/2021/02/parler-capitol-riot-proud-boys-skysilk.html).
 This led to a month long disruption in Parler's service, but the service is now back online.

 # Purpose of this Project

-Parler may be back online, virtually all of the posts from the Riots are now no longer on the Parler Platform.
+Parler may be back online, but virtually all of the posts from the Riots are no longer on the Parler Platform.
 This is a shame - these posts provide critical insight to a traumatic national event.
-Fortunately, [savvy researchers and online hacktivists](https://cybernews.com/news/70tb-of-parler-users-messages-videos-and-posts-leaked-by-security-researchers/) scraped the parler website for text and videos during the Insurrection.
-The videos from Parler have been [coupled with open source facial identification software](https://www.vice.com/en/article/xgz7g7/facial-recognition-parler-videos) to hold the insurrectionists accountable.
+Fortunately, [savvy researchers and online hacktivists](https://cybernews.com/news/70tb-of-parler-users-messages-videos-and-posts-leaked-by-security-researchers/) scraped Parler websites for text and videos of the Insurrection.
+The videos from Parler have been [coupled with open source facial identification software](https://www.vice.com/en/article/xgz7g7/facial-recognition-parler-videos) to hold some insurrectionists accountable.

-This project uses the textual information from Parler to accomplish two things:
+This project uses the textual information from Parler data scrapes to accomplish two things:

-+ 1) Compile an cleaned, accessable dataset of the Parler textual data
++ 1) Compile an cleaned, accessible dataset of the Parler text data
 + 2) Build a online network analysis tool to allow users to critically engage with the conversations on Parler

 ## Close Reading

-In this project, I will provide some visualizations that allows users to engage with the corpus as a whole.
-However, I do beleive that many users have already had the oppurtinuity to engage with the voices on Parler through an abstracted, mediated manner.
+A macro-level analysis is often suitable for a large corpus of data.
+However, I believe that many people have already had the opportunity to engage with the voices on Parler through an abstracted, mediated manner.
 No doubt, most reading this have already engaged with some of the excellent media coverage on this event by talented journalists and academics.
-So I hope to accomplish something unique with this project: allow users to engage with the Parler texts of the Insurrectionist firsthand, in a manner that partially emulates Parler's networked strucure.
+So I hope to accomplish something unique with this project: allow users to engage with the Parler texts of the Insurrectionist firsthand, in a manner that partially emulates Parler's networked structure.
 I hope to remove some of the abstraction and mediation from this Parler data - and I hope that doing so will be insightful.
 Visitors should be warned: the content that will be viewed in this way does contain strong language and hate speech.

 # The Data

 This data was collected from [Distributed Denial of Secrets](https://ddosecrets.com/wiki/Distributed_Denial_of_Secrets), a Nonprofit group dedicated to make information public and accessible.
 Note that DDoS states that this a [partial dataset](https://ddosecrets.com/wiki/Parler) of the capitol riots data.
-But from my hands on experience working with the data, it is certianly sufficient enough for some insight into the insurrection.
+But from my hands on experience working with the data, it is certainly sufficient enough for some insight into the insurrection.
 Let's breifly walk through my data and processing and cleaning methods.

 ## Data Processing

 I began by downloading the .torrent seed shared by DDoS.
 Once decompressed, the downloaded information was ~23,500 html webpages (Note that the cloud computing service I used to unzip the downloaded torrent file did crash after unizipping for some time, so there may be more information - will update this page soon to reflect these changes).
-Though these webpages did not follow an exact uniform format, virtually all of these pages were user pages: the page contained information about a user, including their handle, their screen name, and then their most trecent posts or posts they have recently 'echoed' (retweeted).
+Though these webpages did not follow an exact uniform format, virtually all of these pages were user pages: the page contained information about a user, including their handle, their screen name, and then their most recent posts or posts they have recently 'echoed' (retweeted).

 Then, I used the [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) library to extract relevant information from these html files.
-BeatuiflSoup4 is a useful library for parsing data from HTML and XML files.
+BeautifulSoup4 is a useful library for parsing data from HTML and XML files.
 Regular expressions were also used to extract some detailed information, and to clean the dataset.
 Pandas was also used to effectively manage the transition from raw data to a compatible .csv format.

 ## The Dataset itself, explained

+Go to [this website's Github Repository to view the data](https://github.com/jschaefer619/Parler_Network_Analysis).
 Notice that there are two shared .csv files, the 'master' csv file, and the 'deduped' csv file.
 The master file contains all of the posts shared, while the 'deduped' removes all duplicate posts within the dataset (posts that have the same text and are by the same author)

 Let's walk through the each column in the .csv dataset.

-Each column represent scraped post.
+Each column represents one scraped post.

 #### user_page